kdash-rs/kdash/README.md

 ## How does this compare to K9S?

-[K9S](https://github.com/derailed/k9s) is a beast compared to this as it offers way more features including CRUD actions.
+[K9S](https://github.com/derailed/k9s) is a best compared to this as it offers way more features including CRUD actions.

 KDash only offers a view of most used resources with a focus on speed and UX.
 Really, if something is slow or have bad UX then please raise a bug.
 Hence the UI/UX is designed to be more user friendly and easier to navigate with contextual help everywhere and a tab system to switch between different resources easily.